Humanitarian Disarmament State Position Tracker

 Information is updated from the United Nations Treaties website for the Mine Ban Treaty, the Convention on Cluster Munitions, the Arms Trade Treaty and the Treaty on the Prohibition of Nuclear Weapons.
 Information on states positions on the call for a legally binding treaty on autonomous weapons is from Automated Decision Research.
 States position on the Political Declaration on Strengthening the Protection of Civilians from the Humanitarian Consequences Arising from the Use of Explosive Weapons in Populated Areas is from the Explosive Weapons Monitor.

-Between the First Committee meetings in 2023 and 2024, there continues to be progress on humanitarian disarmament.
+Between the First Committee meetings in 2024 and 2025, there were some significant set backs and some progress on humanitarian disarmament.

-Four states ratified the Treaty on the Prohibition of Nuclear Weapons during that time period: Indonesia, Sierra Leone, Sao Tome and Principe, Solomon Islands.
+Two states ratified or joined the Treaty on the Prohibition of Nuclear Weapons during that time period, Ghana and Kyrgyzstan.

-The Arms Trade Treaty received one ratification, Malawi, and an accession, Gambia.
+The Arms Trade Treaty received one ratification, Vanuatu.

 This resource page is designed to show the current position of states as related to key humanitarian disarmament treaties, declarations, and other initiatives.

 See this resource for more information about humanitarian disarmament, and specific campaign pages for Control Arms (Arms Trade Treaty -- ATT), ICBL-CMC (Mine Ban Treaty -- MBT and Convention on Cluster Munitions -- CCM), ICAN (Treaty on the Prohibition of Nuclear Weapons -- TPNW), INEW (political declaration on explosive weapons in populated areas -- EWIPA), Campaign to Stop Killer Robots (legal instrument on autonomous weapons).
-See also the UN treaty database, and state positions on lethal autonomous weapons.
+See also the UN treaty database, state positions on lethal autonomous weapons (from Automated Decision Research), and states positions on the political declaration on EWIPA (from the Explosive Weapons Monitor).

 1 = legally bound (full state party to treaty, or endorser of political declaration)